jaceklaskowski/scalania/README.md

 * Pick a problem to work on.
 They are in `exercises/src/main/scala` directory.

-    Say, you want to start with `pl.japila.scalania.collection.P04`.
-Run the corresponding test specification using `~exercises/testOnly *collection.P04Spec*` (the asterisks are important as they are a part of a regular expression).
+    Say, you want to start with `pl.japila.scalania.collection.P06`.
+Run the corresponding test specification using `~exercises/testOnly *collection.P06Spec*` (the asterisks are important as they are a part of a regular expression).

     Hint: Use [TAB] while in the activator shell.

-        [scalania]> ~exercises/testOnly *collection.P04Spec*
+        [scalania]> ~exercises/testOnly *collection.P06Spec*
-        [info] P04Spec
+        [info] P06Spec
         [info]
-        [info] groupIndexed should
+        [info] isNumeric should
-        [info] x Group keys and use their values as indices.
+        [info] x Check whether all elements in a sequence are numeric.
-        [error]    an implementation is missing (P04.scala:4)
+        [error]    an implementation is missing (P06.scala:7)
         [info]
         [info]
-        [info] Total for specification P04Spec
+        [info] Total for specification P06Spec
-        [info] Finished in 14 ms
+        [info] Finished in 13 ms
         [info] 1 example, 1 failure, 0 error
         [info]
         [info] ScalaTest
-        [info] Run completed in 545 milliseconds.
+        [info] Run completed in 582 milliseconds.
         [info] Total number of tests run: 0
         [info] Suites: completed 0, aborted 0
         [info] Tests: succeeded 0, failed 0, canceled 0, ignored 0, pending 0
         [info] No tests were executed.
         [error] Failed: Total 1, Failed 1, Errors 0, Passed 0
         [error] Failed tests:
-        [error]         pl.japila.scalania.collection.P04Spec
+        [error]         pl.japila.scalania.collection.P06Spec
         [error] (exercises/test:testOnly) sbt.TestsFailedException: Tests unsuccessful
-        [error] Total time: 1 s, completed Jan 19, 2015 11:02:09 PM
+        [error] Total time: 1 s, completed Jan 25, 2015 10:40:41 PM
         1. Waiting for source changes... (press enter to interrupt)

 Make the test pass (make it green).
-In the above snippet `pl.japila.scalania.collection.P04Spec` fails because of `an implementation is missing`.
+In the above snippet `pl.japila.scalania.collection.P06Spec` fails because of `an implementation is missing`.
 That's exactly your assignment - to write the implementation.

-In this particular case you're supposed to write the implementation of `pl.japila.scalania.collection.P04` object in `exercises` project.
+In this particular case you're supposed to write the implementation of `pl.japila.scalania.collection.P06` object in `exercises` project.

 * Once the test becomes green (the *success* shows up as a result of running it), you're *almost* done.
 Note the number of expectations is `100` that means that there were 100 tests executed against the exercise.

         1. Waiting for source changes... (press enter to interrupt) [info] Formatting 1 Scala source {file:/Users/jacek/dev/oss/scalania/}exercises(compile) ...
         [info] Compiling 1 Scala source to /Users/jacek/dev/oss/scalania/exercises/target/scala-2.11/classes...
-        [info] P04Spec
+        [info] P06Spec
         [info]
-        [info] groupIndexed should
+        [info] isNumeric should
-        [info] + Group keys and use their values as indices.
+        [info] + Check whether all elements in a sequence are numeric.
         [info]
-        [info] Total for specification P04Spec
+        [info] Total for specification P06Spec
-        [info] Finished in 18 ms
+        [info] Finished in 15 ms
         [info] 1 example, 0 failure, 0 error
         [info]
         [info] ScalaTest
-        [info] Run completed in 604 milliseconds.
+        [info] Run completed in 689 milliseconds.
         [info] Total number of tests run: 0
         [info] Suites: completed 0, aborted 0
         [info] Tests: succeeded 0, failed 0, canceled 0, ignored 0, pending 0
         [info] No tests were executed.
         [info] Passed: Total 1, Failed 0, Errors 0, Passed 1
-        [success] Total time: 1 s, completed Jan 20, 2015 12:20:31 AM
+        [success] Total time: 2 s, completed Jan 26, 2015 7:10:00 AM
         2. Waiting for source changes... (press enter to interrupt)

 Press `Enter` to interrupt.